preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels/index.rst

 2. Click the link for a page you want to check.
 The page is opened in a new tab.
 3. Go back to the list and select APPROVE or REJECT.

-An e-mail is sent to the requester with information about the result.
+An email is sent to the requester with information about the result.

-**General note**: For a user to be able to receive e-mails, the acccount must be e-mail enabled.
+**General note**: For a user to be able to receive emails, the acccount must be email enabled.

 More on how to use and work with channels
 ******************************************